shmay/vim-inline-code/README.md

 `:'<,'>InlineCode`

+If you'd like to add a semicolon between the lines, do `:'<,'>InlineCodeWithSeparator`

 <img src='inline3.gif' />

 ### TODO

-* Add InlineCodeWithSeparator
-  * add semicolon to end of each line
 * Add InlineCodeRubyModule
   * this will convert nested modules into One::Two syntax
 * Add InlineCodeWithoutWindow possibly?